Working towards the next hemp harvest in Kansas

 “The tide has already tipped on public perception.
 We’re just proud to be a part of it,” said Stephens.
 “We love being a part of it.
 We are advocates for the plant and its uses in society and we just love being involved.”

-Sarah’s brother and business partner says some people grow from seed while others prefer to buy healthy plants.
+Sarah’s brother and business partner say some people grow from seed while others prefer to buy healthy plants.

 Michael and Sarah have two rooms now filled with plants.
 They are working out the best lighting as well.